marshallford/terraform-provider-ansible/docs/resources/navigator_run.md

 - `container_engine` (String) [Container engine](https://ansible.readthedocs.io/projects/navigator/settings/#container-engine) responsible for running the execution environment container image.
 Options: `podman`, `docker`, `auto`.
 Defaults to `auto`.
 - `container_options` (List of String) [Extra parameters](https://ansible.readthedocs.io/projects/navigator/settings/#container-options) passed to the container engine command.
+- `enabled` (Boolean) Enable or disable the use of an execution environment.
+Disabling requires `ansible-playbook` and is only recommended when without a container engine.
+Defaults to `true`.
 - `environment_variables_pass` (List of String) Existing environment variables to be [passed](https://ansible.readthedocs.io/projects/navigator/settings/#pass-environment-variable) through to and set within the execution environment.
 - `environment_variables_set` (Map of String) Environment variables to be [set](https://ansible.readthedocs.io/projects/navigator/settings/#set-environment-variable) within the execution environment.
 By default `ANSIBLE_TF_OPERATION` is set to the current CRUD operation (`create`, `update`, `delete`).
 - `image` (String) Name of the execution environment container [image](https://ansible.readthedocs.io/projects/navigator/settings/#execution-environment-image).
 Defaults to `ghcr.io/ansible/community-ansible-dev-tools:v24.7.2`.